Cuccinelli puts hardline stamp on immigration agenda, just 2 months into USCIS job

 While the concept of denying residency or admittance to those likely to be a public charge isn’t new and goes back to the 1800s, the rule defines “public charge” as an immigrant who receives one or more designated public benefits for more than 12 months within a 36-month period.
 It includes benefits such as most forms of Medicaid and the Supplemental Nutrition Assistance Program (SNAP), commonly known as food stamps.

-“First of all, I see USCIS as a vetting agency not a benefits agency,” Cuccinelli told Fox News in an interview near the Texas-Mexico border Wednesday.
-“We have benefits that we give when people meet legal thresholds but it’s on them to prove they’ve done it and it’s our job to make sure those are going to people who have in fact have met those thresholds and we’re protecting America by screening people trying to come in and stay here a long time.”
+“First of all, I see USCIS as a vetting agency, not a benefits agency,” Cuccinelli told Fox News in an interview near the Texas-Mexico border Wednesday.
+“We have benefits that we give when people meet legal thresholds but it’s on them to prove they’ve done it and it’s our job to make sure those are going to people who have in fact have met those thresholds, and we’re protecting America by screening people trying to come in and stay here a long time.”

 The rule sparked fierce criticism from Democrats and immigration-rights activists who claimed it would have a "chilling" effect on immigrants who need benefits.
 The move will almost certainly have far-reaching consequences in terms of who now gets a green card, and the administration hopes it will save the American taxpayer billions by preventing public charges from becoming residents.